Association football and politics

 Association football and politics are connected in club identities, clashes, and footballers who choose a career in politics.

 Association football has played a role in maintaining the differences which give each European country a distinct identity, while strengthening the bonds that bind Europe together.
 According to Macon Benoit, European football underwent a massive transformation during the World War II era (1933–45).
 The game's sharp rise in popularity came at a time of high political intensity, leading to football's politicization.
 Benoit writes that during this period, European football began to embody four main characteristics: 1) an agent of international relations, in the sense that the foreign policies of European nations became articulated in matches; 2) a source of political propaganda, as football was used to build national pride and establish the legitimacy of political movements; 3) a tool for social pacification; football gave people a place to focus their energy that was not political, and 4) an avenue for protest; mass gatherings at matches gave spectators a forum for the expression of identity and political sentiments.
 European football stadiums have assumed other roles as places of refuge and sites of political uprisings and terrorist attacks.
 As European politics and relations have changed, football has remained a global means of political expression.

 Three former footballers have led their countries: Ahmed Ben Bella, George Weah, and Kaj Leo Johannesen.
-Ben Bella played briefly for Marseille during the mid-1940s before leading Algeria in the aftermath of its war, first as prime minister and then as president.
+Ben Bella played briefly for Marseille during the mid-1940s before leading Algeria in the aftermath of its war of independence, first as prime minister and then as president.
 Weah, who played football for 18 years in Africa and Europe, was an unsuccessful candidate for the Liberian presidency in 2005 before his election in 2017.
 Johannesen, who played in goal four times for the Faroe Islands national football team during the 1990s, became prime minister of the Faroe Islands in 2008.
 Other footballers who have sought high political office include Albert Guðmundsson (who finished third in the 1980 Icelandic presidential election) and Oleg Malyshkin, who finished fifth in the 2004 Russian presidential elections.